Pylons/pyramid/docs/narr/views.rst

 Writing View Callables Which Use a Renderer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This feature is new as of :mod:`repoze.bfg` 1.1

 View callables needn't always return a WebOb Response object.
 Instead, they may return an arbitrary Python object, with the
 expectation that a :term:`renderer` will convert that object into a